 Tests and Exams

 Our Exam Centre has the capacity to accommodate students with fewer distractions, additional time, access to adaptive technology, breaks and alternative lighting.
-Typically exams must be booked at least 7 days in advance (or by the 40th Class Day) in order to ensure we have sufficient space, staff and a copy of the exam.
+Typically exams must be booked at least 14 days in advance (or by November 1, March 1 or July 1) in order to ensure we have sufficient space, staff and a copy of the exam.
 Booking further in advance is appreciated whenever possible.

 Most accommodations need to be setup in a proactive manner.
 However, there may be occasions when a student experiences a significant change in their health unexpectedly.
 SAS can provide assistance in navigating the various university procedures related to these situations.
 Note that it may be necessary to apply for academic consideration.